-A. Capital Stock and Participation Certificates: In accordance with the Farm Credit Act and the Assoc accordance with the Farm Credit Act and the Association's capitalization Bylaws, each borrower is required to invest in Class C stock for agricultural loans, or participation certificates in the case of rural home and farm-related business loans, as a condition of borrowing.
-The initial borrower investment, through either purchase or transfer, must be in an amount equal to the statutory minimum investment of one thousand dollars or two percent of the amount of the loan, whichever is less.
+A. Capital Stock and Participation Certificates: In accordance with the Farm Credit Act and the Association's capitalization Bylaws, each borrower is required to invest in Class C stock for agricultural loans, or participation certificates in the case of rural home and farm-related business loans, as a condition of borrowing.
+The initial borrower investment, through either purchase or transfer, must be in an amount equal to the statutory minimum investment of \$1,000 or 2 percent of the amount of the loan, whichever is less.
 The Board may increase the amount of investment if necessary to meet the Association's capital needs.